dask/dask/docs/source/dataframe-overview.rst

    :align: right
    :width: 50%

-Dask dataframes coordinate many Pandas arrays arranged along an index.
-These Pandas dataframes may live on disk or on other machines.
+Dask dataframes coordinate many Pandas DataFrames/Series arranged along an index.
+These Pandas objects may live on disk or on other machines.

 Common Uses